-- ٠

-- · Even though Carpinteria is a small city, these new residents won't be able to walk to do most of

-- their errands, whereas they could if it was closer to downtown.
-Our beautiful city should be seeking to get as much walkable density as it can.
+- Even though Carpinteria is a small city, these new residents won't be able to walk to do most of - Even though carpinena is a small city, these new residents won't be able to waik to do most of their errands, whereas they could if it was closer to downtown.
+Our beautiful city should be seeking to get as much walkable density as it can. - •

-- •

-- •

-- - The city might not be Affirmatively Furthering Fair Housing by sequestering nearly all its planned

-- higher density low income housing away from \$1m single families homes and next to a mobile/manufactured home park and other lower-cost housing.
-On Zillow today, all of the housing options near the main R-Overlay area are ~\$550k, compared to \$1m+ in the rest

-- of the city.
+- ٠ - The city might not be Affirmatively Furthering Fair Housing by sequestering nearly all its planned - higher density low income housing away from \$1m single families homes and next to a mobile/manufactured home park and other lower-cost housing.
+On Zillow today, all of the housing options near the main R-Overlay area are ~\$550k, compared to \$1m+ in the rest - of the city. - ٠ - - Tearing down in-use commercial for an out-of-the way development next to a freeway is a risky proposition. - Even with a 2x buffer on RHNA numbers, the city should provide explicit likelihood of development in its Site Inventory to show it feels confident that some of these units are going to get development. - •

-- ٠

-- ٠

-- ٠

-- Tearing down in-use commercial for an out-of-the way development next to a freeway is a risky proposition.

-- Even with a 2x buffer on RHNA numbers, the city should provide explicit likelihood of development in its Site Inventory to show it feels confident that some of these units are going to get development.

-- •